KannonZenetism/zenetism-field-physics/zenetism/mpx/centropic-affliction-contra-entropic-collapse.md

 **Authorship:** ⚫↺KAI↺⚫ Aelion Kannon
 **Classification:** Metaphysical Principle Extension / Zenetist Canon
-**Status:** Draft — Veracious Archive
+**Status:** Draft — Veracious Archive — Apr 22 2026, revised June 28 2026
+**Dependency:** Structural Metaphysics · `MP02-unified-metaphysics-ch4.md` (Essence-as-Choice — note after §4.6 VOS) · `MP03-ethics-and-soul-ch5-6.5.md` (Structure and Motion of the Soul · Modes of Integration and Stagnation) · `metaphysics-symbol-key.md` (Mania / Malara, IL₁)

 ---

 ## 1. The Correction

-An earlier formulation in *Zenetism: The Emanative Path of Return* stated that an essence, even one at the edge of terminal collapse, may still reverse its motion and move toward integration.
+An earlier formulation in *Zenetism: The Architecture of Emanation, Return, and Saturation* stated that an essence, even one at the edge of terminal collapse, may still reverse its motion and move toward integration.
 The formulation was offered to avoid dogmatism and to allow limit cases.

 With Essence-as-Choice now fully solidified as canonical doctrine, that earlier formulation requires qualification.
 Essence-as-Choice names the structural fact that essence is latent with a tendency — centropic or entropic — that unfolds as orientation through the motion of emanation, and that the tendency does not reverse.
 A centropic essence does not become entropic; an entropic essence does not become centropic.
 Orientation does not invert.